greenone092/greenone092.github.io/_posts/2021-02-06-applying-to-oxford-mathematics.md

 #### Preparation

 Doing all the [past papers](https://www.google.com/search?client=firefox-b-d&q=Mathematics+Applitude+Test) is perhaps the best way to prepare.
 You should do some of them under timed conditions.
 You should also check out the [MAT livestream](https://www.maths.ox.ac.uk/study-here/undergraduate-study/maths-admissions-test/mat-livestream).
 If you really wanna do more exercise, do the [STEP foundation modules](https://maths.org/step/assignments).
-They are really fun.
+They are really fun and teaches skills and ideas mostly relevant to MAT.

 #### Use the previous subparts